AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ### HTML DOM Image

-This option is nice if the svg-file is located in the same directory as the map file.
+This option is nice if the svg-file is located in the same domen as the map file.
+It works only when this condition is met because of the Same Origin Policy which you can read about [here](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 It is necessary to use event listeners in case you'd prefer this way of getting the SVG, as the file will not be loaded asynchronously.

-It's necessary to put an object with the link to the SVG-file into the "body" section of the Map file.
+Put an object with the link to the SVG-file into the "body" section of the Map file.

 ```
 <body>